itsmevictor/itsmevictor.github.io/_pages/about.md

   - /about.html
 ---

-I am a first year PhD student at UCL's Department of Political Science!
+I am a first year PhD student at UCL's Department of Political Science.

 My research interests revolve around questions of immigration, integration and political behaviour, particularly in France.
 I am also very interested in advanced quantitative methods, both for experimental and quasi-experimental causal inference.